Maanex/tudebot3/README.md

 **Please notice that this bot was made for personal use.
 You can still use it for your server but I cannot guarantee that everything is working perfectly outside the tested environment**

 ### Features
-None, yet
+- Quotes Channel

 ### Planned
-- Quotes Channel
 - Memes rating
+- Dynamic Voice Channel System
+- Statistics with MySQL Database
+- Youtube Video playing
+- Youtube livestream playing
+- Save and load song playlists
+- Voice control of music

 ### Technologies used
 * [Discord4j](https://discord4j.com/) (v2.9.3)